- 1 What are attributes, and what do they do in MLB The Show 22?

 - “Breaking Ball Hitter” for hitters who excel at hitting breaking pitches.

-Fielding attributes in The Show 21
+Fielding attributes explained in MLB The Show 22

 - Fielding (FLD): a fielder’s ability to cleanly play a ball hit to them; a higher rating indicates a higher likelihood they will field the ball cleanly; “Soft Hands” quirk for fielders who excel at fielding the ball; “Catcher Pop Time” for catchers who excel at popping up and making the throw on a stolen base attempt.